Every small business owner wants to save money — and small business tax deductions are one way to do just that.

 If you go above and beyond with your employee benefits, you may be able to take small business tax deductions for education assistance and dependent care assistance.
 The IRS is pretty much rewarding you here for being a great employer.
 So take a bow, and the deduction.

-If your business owns its own building, even if it’s just a hot dog stand, you can deduct all your mortgage interest, without a cap, as there is for deductions on your personal residence.
+If your business owns its own building, even if it’s just a hot dog stand, you can deduct all your mortgage interest.

 25. Bank Charges